remy/remysharp.com/public/blog/do-politics-belong-at-web-events.md

 <!-- more -->

 Firstly there's the simple idea that a web event would be possibly "pure" tech.
-Certainly FFConf hasn't been 100% technical for over a decade, but the person giving talks always infuses their personality into the their talks.
+Certainly FFConf hasn't been 100% technical for over a decade, but the person giving talks always infuses their personality into their talks.
 Jokes, fun, passion, excitement, confusion - all of these add to talks, or certainly the ones we host at FFConf.

 But perhaps views on politics is somehow different?